The Science of Spring Cleaning

 But why does cleaning make us feel so good?
-Well, for starters, studies show that clutter is one of the top stressors.
+For starters, studies show that clutter is one of the top stressors.
 In a 2009 study, levels of cortisol— the “stress hormone”—were higher in mothers whose home environments were cluttered.
-Others have found that the action of clearing clutter from our work environment (which is most likely your home right now!) also results in the improved ability to focus and process information… We’ll take it!
+Others have found that clearing clutter from our work environment (which is most likely your home right now!) also improves the ability to focus and process information… We’ll take it!

 Tips to Spring Clean Your Space

 When it comes to your physical space, begin with small tasks to avoid feeling overwhelmed.
 Start by going from room to room and addressing what needs to be done in each, noting the items that you no longer need or that no longer serve you.

 It really will be worthwhile.
 For instance, it can help reduce allergies caused by common household debris like dust or pet dander.
 Plus, it’s physical activity!
 So swap out your next #FitnessFriday for a 30-minute deep-cleaning session and see how you feel afterward!